cdeccio/byu-cs324-w2025/08-lab-socket-hunt/README.md

 	s = getsockname(sock, local_addr, &addr_len);
 	parse_sockaddr(local_addr, local_ip, &local_port);
 ```

-Note that for levels 0 through 3, your client will only use IPv4 (i.e.,
-`AF_INET`), so the value for `addr_fam` will always be the same.
-Nonetheless,
-keeping track of it is good practice, and you will find it useful in for
-[level 4 (extra credit)](#level-4-extra-credit) when IPv6 is added.

 The `client.c` file in the [sockets homework assignment](../07-hw-sockets) has
 examples of this.